 The European premiere with Symphonieorchester Des Bayerischen Rundfunks, under the direction of Yannick Nézet-Séguin will take place May 5, 2022.
 Symphonieorchester Des Bayerischen Rundfunks and Yannick Nézet-Séguin, will also perform the Austrian premiere in Vienna, May 8, 2022 and the French premiere in Paris, May 14, 2022.

-The Dutch premiere with the Radio Filharmonisch Orkest, under the direction of Stéphane Denève, is scheduled for the beginning of 2022/2023 season.
+The Dutch premiere with the Radio Filharmonisch Orkest, under the direction of Stéphane Denève, will take place October 29, 2022 in Amsterdam.

 In the meantime, we can look forward to the world premiere of Four pieces from MOMENTS MUSICAUX by Abrahamsen – a transcription for octet of Franz Schubert’s Moments Musicaux, the same unique orchestration (clarinet, bassoon, horn, two violins, viola, cello and double bass) Schubert used for his Octet.

 Both will be performed December 19 in Vienna by the Philharmonisches Oktett Berlin.